BrayanNascimento/BrayanNascimento/README.md

 - 🌱 I’m currently learning  - HTML/ CSS/ Kotlin
 - 💬 Ask me about ...
-- ⚡ Fato surpreendente: aplicativos móveis são usados mais do que sit sites😮
+- ⚡ Amazing fact: Mobile apps are used more than websites. 😮

  <div>
   <a href="https://github.com/BrayanNascimento">